What the rail is, in plain terms.

 8. Disclosure and audit

-Every page that runs sponsored slots carries the "Sponsored partners" label adjacent to the slot, in the same visual register on every surface.
+Every page that runs the rail carries the "Our firms" and "Partner" labels adjacent to the slots, in the same visual register on every surface, plus a plain-language disclosure naming the founders.
 Every label links to this page.
-This is the disclosure mechanism the editorial-independence policy commits to.
+This is the disclosure mechanism the editorial standards commit to.

 Once per quarter, we publish a public editorial audit log (see section 6 of the editorial-independence policy).
 The audit lists every active sponsored slot during the quarter, the category of each sponsor, and any sponsor removed during the quarter with the reason.
 We do not list per-slot revenue figures, that is commercially confidential, but we do list every sponsor by name.